home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 Each UniFi Protect flood light will get the following entities added:

-* **Button** - A button entity that is disabled by default will be added for each flood light entity.
-This will let you Reboot your flood light device.
+* **Button** - A disabled by default button entity is added for each floodlight entity.
+The button will let you Reboot your floodlight device.

 ### Sensor

 Each UniFi Protect sensor will get the following entities added:

-* **Button** - A button entity that is disabled by default will be added for each sensor entity.
-This will let you Reboot your sensor device.
+* **Button** - A disabled by default button entity is added for each sensor entity.
+The button will let you Reboot your sensor device.

 ### Viewport

 Each UniFi Protect viewport will get the following entities added:

-* **Button** - A button entity that is disabled by default will be added for each viewport entity.
-This will let you Reboot your viewport device.
+* **Button** - A disabled by default button entity is added for each viewport entity.
+The button will let you Reboot your viewport device.

 ## Troubleshooting